-Construction engineering is a specialization within the broader discipline of civil engineering.
-Civil engineers design public works and infrastructure that¬†supports transportation, commerce, and public health.
-Construction engineers design and manage construction processes.
-Through required and elective courses,¬†UALR’s program exposes students to¬†construction engineering and management, but also¬†the major areas of civil engineering, including:
+Civil engineers design infrastructure and public works¬† that¬†support transportation, commerce, and public health.
+Construction engineers design and manage the processes that allow¬†projects to be built.
+Through required and elective courses,¬†UALR’s program exposes students to¬†all of¬†the major areas of civil engineering, including:

-- Geotechnical engineering: properties of soil and rock; design of shallow and deep foundations, etc.
+- Geotechnical engineering: properties of soil and rock; design of shallow and deep foundations, slope stability, etc.

-- Structural engineering: design of columns, beams, and frames to support vertical and lateral loads, using steel, reinforced concrete, timber, masonry, etc.
+- Structural engineering: design of columns, beams, and frames to support vertical and lateral loads.

-- Water resources engineering: design of pipelines, pipe networks, and open channels; lake, reservoir, and river engineering.
+- Water resources engineering: design of pipelines, pipe networks, and open channels, to carry drinking water, storm water, and wastewater.

-- Environmental engineering: design of water and wastewater treatment plants, prevention of air, water, and soil pollution.
+- Environmental engineering: design and operation of water and wastewater treatment plants.

 - Transportation¬†engineering: geometric design of highways, pavement design, traffic analysis, etc.